Summary

 Ellen recorded five living and one who had died.
 As they appear to have

-been in Loughton throughout that period there are several candidate, but
+been in Loughton throughout that period there are several candidates for

-On the 1901 Census he was at High Road, Loughton, Essex.
-At that time
+the 1901 Census Ernest was at High Road, Loughton, Essex.
+At that time the

 - Ellen S. HICKS, Wife, M, 25, , , Wilts, Swindon